KenFigueiredo/LDT_AIR_arduino/README.md

 # Arduino-UART / LDT

-This set of code should be pretty straightforward and easy to follow (hopefully).
-The basis of it is that both microcontoller are in an off state until they get a connection on their COM port.
+The basis of this set of code is that both microcontoller are in an off state until they get a connection on their COM port.
 Each board deviates after that point.

 	- Transmitter: Blocks until the Serial Buffer is not empty.
 Once it has something (from the PC),